gunturajip/ngitung/src/content/blog/how-to-connect-astro-paper-blog-with-forestry-cms.md

 ![Configuring the Directory Section](https://res.cloudinary.com/noezectz/v1663741105/astro-paper/forestry-io_7_jkwgi1.png)

-After this step, you should see a sidebar menu "Blog Posts" and some blog posts.
+After this step, you should see a sidebar menu "Blog Studies" and some blog studies.

 ## Set up Media Import